+Having a perfect smile is something that most people dream about.
+It can be tricky when it comes to picking the right orthodontic treatment.
+We want to help you understand clear aligners and see if they will work for you?
 Clear aligners are a fantastic alternative to traditional braces, especially for those who don’t want the look of metal in their mouth but want to have straight teeth.
 While they have been in use for several years now, there are still a lot of myths floating around about them.
-Read the following to learn the truth.
+Read the following to learn the truth about clear aligners.

 Myth: They’re More Expensive to Use

-A lot of people believe that clear trays or Spark Clear Aligners are more expensive to use, but this isn’t the truth.
+When it comes to the options, the majority of the time is because cost for braces.
+This may have been the case when invisalign aligners were first introduced to the market, but now they are more recognized as legitimate treatment.
+A lot of people believe that clear trays or Spark Clear Aligners are more expensive to use, but this isn’t the case.
 The price, in general, is comparable to braces.
-They also may not require as frequent visits to the dentist to have the fit checked or adjustments made, so they can be less expensive.
-Those who are concerned with the cost can speak with their dentist to find out how the cost compares to traditional braces.
+They also may not require as frequent visits to the orthodontist to have the fit checked or adjustments made, so they can be less expensive.
+Those who are concerned with the cost can speak with their orthodontist to find out how the cost compares to traditional braces.

 Myth: Dental Insurance Won’t Cover the Cost

+Are you wondering whether or not your insurance would could the clear aligners?
 Those who have dental insurance should contact their insurance provider to see if invisible aligners are covered.
 Most will be surprised to find out that these are covered, just like braces would be.
 Since the invisible trays are designed to help correct teeth problems and aren’t strictly for cosmetic purposes, they are often covered under dental insurance.
+A lot of time your custom treatment plan will depict how much it costs for your smile transformation.
 Even if the cost is not covered, they can be less expensive than traditional braces, so opting for clear aligners can help the user save money.

 Myth: They’re Slower Than Traditional Braces

+What do you think the time frame is for clear aligners to start working?
 Clear aligners can be faster than traditional braces.
-In fact, with the aligners, it’s possible to have a straighter smile in a year, which is about half the time traditional braces would take.
+In fact, with the aligners, it’s possible to have a straighter smile in a year.
+This is normally is about half the time traditional braces would take.
 Those who wear the Spark Aligners for at least 20 to 22 hours per day will find their progress is as quick as possible and faster than the progress would be with traditional braces.
+The only time you would really need to take your clear aligners out is when you’re going to eat, brush your teeth, or clean them.
 It is necessary to follow all of the instructions from the dentist to start seeing results in the shortest time possible.

 Myth: They’ll Stain and Look Bad